 The additional splash guard that is included with this one goes in place of the hush collar of your prior disposer

-If you have a dishwasher, this unit can connect to same
+If you have a dishwasher, this unit can connect to the same

 Waste King Legend L-2600

-If domestic made products are important to you, some customers are advising that the package of this item is stating that it was made abroad in China, instead of the U.S. as the brand states
+If domestic-made products are important to you, some customers are advising that the package of this item state that it was made abroad in China, instead of the U.S., as the brand states

 A reset button does exist on the front of the disposer

-Now, imagine gliding down the aisle the utility store or down the website for disposers as you prepare to make your selection.
+Now, imagine gliding down the aisle of the utility store or down the website for disposers as you prepare to make your selection.
 After steadily reading this list, you have instantly become an expert on this subject, and everything you can now make a fully educated purchase.
-You are relaxed and you are ready, and so you walk up the aisle to find the different options or search the website and your eyes find the item that required this immense effort.
+You are relaxed and ready, so you walk up the aisle to find the different options or search the website, and your eyes find the item that requires this immense effort.